JulianNicholls/Countdown/readme.md

 It is available online [here](http://immense-countdown.herokuapp.com/).

+## Responsive Display

+The web version is now much more responsive to screen sizes, down to a mobile screen in portrait orientation.

 ### Operator <=> overloading

 The definition for the <=> operator in built-in classes explicitly states that